microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 **Types of Lineage:**

-- **Entity (or asset) Lineage:** Lineage is typically represented as a graph showing source and target entities, linked by a process invoked by a compute system, assisting in making the lineage human-readable.
+- **Entity (or asset) Lineage:** As the name suggested, this is lineage at the coarse grain of the entity or object level.
+Lineage is typically represented as a graph showing source and target entities, linked by a process invoked by a compute system, assisting in making the lineage human-readable.
-- **Column-level (or attribute) lineage:** It identifies columns of a source entity that are used to create or derive columns in the target entity, assisting in tracking column-level changes from the source to the target.
+- **Column-level (or attribute) lineage:** This is lineage at a finer grain, i.e. columns within that entity.
+It identifies columns of a source entity that are used to create or derive columns in the target entity, assisting in tracking column-level changes from the source to the target.

 ### Exercise: Adding Lineage Connections (optional)